 In this comprehensive course, we help you rapidly upskill your sailing and navigation so you can explore farther and escape to sea for longer.
 The Yachtmaster Coastal course is our third level of cruising instruction, following the International Yacht Training standard of training and resulting in globally recognized certification.

 The goal of the Yachtmaster Coastal course is to develop your skills as a skipper beyond the basics learned at the Day Skipper level.
 At the end of the course you will be fully trained to act as the skipper for sailing trips by day and night in moderate conditions, and prepared to venture up to 60 miles from shore.

-Yachtmaster Coastal is taught over 6 days in a live aboard format.
-The course includes five full days of training with the sixth day reserved for an extensive practical exam by a third party IYT certified examiner.
-See the full curriculum below for details on the topics covered.
+Yachtmaster Coastal is taught over 5 days in a live aboard format.
+The course includes five full days of training to prepare you for for an extensive practical exam by a third party certified examiner.
+Please note that the exam must be booked separately!
+Contact us for details and see the full curriculum below for details on the topics covered.

 Please note that the IYT Yachtmaster Coastal is a recreational training program.
 While it does provide a high level of instruction, considerable mileage, and a valuable stepping stone to higher levels of certification, it does not provide commercial qualifications directly.
 Contact us to ask about how to progress to professional certification under the IYT.

 You need substantial sailing experience before taking the Yachtmaster Coastal course.
 This must include: